 The readmission of a student is based on availability of space and the student-teacher ratio, provided the student is eligible to return.
 Any student requesting readmission must have a minimum Grade Point Average of 2.5 on all course work attempted.
 All requirements for students enrolling in the program will apply to students returning to the Dental Assisting Program.
-Students who re-enter the program may be subject to follow the current curriculum.
+Students who re-enter the program may be subject to follow the current curriculum and will be required to validate lab skills.